Nuclei-Software/nuclei-sdk/doc/source/design/app.rst

 * Mainly show how we can use DSP library and header files.
 * It mainly demo the ``riscv_conv_xx`` functions and its reference functions
-* If your Nuclei Processor Core has DSP feature enabled, you can pass extra ``DSP_ENABLE=ON`` in your make command to use NMSIS-DSP library with DSP enabled.
 * By default, the application will use NMSIS-DSP library with DSP enabled.

 .. note::